GeoloeG-IsT/oob-evaluation/PLAN.md

 - Netx.js/React/Typescript for the frontend
 - fastapi/python for the backend (all relevant APIs)
-- supabase/postgresql for the database
+- postgresql for the database
 - celery for the task queue
 - docker for the containerization and docker compose for the orchestration
 - github actions for the CI/CD